sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/troubleshooting.md

 #### Oracle
 1. When using the `oracledb` dialect in thin mode, we are getting protocol errors.
 Use thick mode or the `cx_oracle` (old) client.
 2. Mind that `SQLAlchemy` translates Oracle identifiers into lower case!
-Keep the default `dlt` naming convention (`snake_case`) when loading data.
+Keep the default `data_load_tool` naming convention (`snake_case`) when loading data.
 We'll support more naming conventions soon.
 3. `Connectorx` is for some reason slower for Oracle than the `PyArrow` backend.

 See [here](https://github.com/dlt-hub/sql_database_benchmarking/tree/main/oracledb#installing-and-setting-up-oracle-db) for information and code on setting up and benchmarking on Oracle.

 #### DB2
 1. Mind that `SQLAlchemy` translates DB2 identifiers into lower case!
-Keep the default `dlt` naming convention (`snake_case`) when loading data.
+Keep the default `data_load_tool` naming convention (`snake_case`) when loading data.
 We'll support more naming conventions soon.
 2. The DB2 type `DOUBLE` gets incorrectly mapped to the Python type `float` (instead of the `SQLAlchemy` type `Numeric` with default precision).
-This requires `dlt` to perform additional casts.
+This requires `data_load_tool` to perform additional casts.
 The cost of the cast, however, is minuscule compared to the cost of reading rows from the database.

 See [here](https://github.com/dlt-hub/sql_database_benchmarking/tree/main/db2#installing-and-setting-up-db2) for information and code on setting up and benchmarking on DB2.